Sonali Bank: History

 In 2007, Sonali Bank was converted into a public limited company and renamed to Sonali Bank Limited.

 In 2008, Sonali Bank had a loss of nearly 40 billion taka but the managing director of the bank, S. A. Chowdhury, predicted the bank can make a profit within five years.
-On 22 May, BM Bakir Hossain, top union official of the Sonali Bank Employees Union, was sentenced to 13 years jail and fined 1 million taka for corruption.
-He was also the president of Bangladesh Bank Employees Federation and joint secretary of the Bangladesh Jatyatabadi Sramik Dal.
+On 22 May, BM Bakir Hossain, top union official of the Sonali Bank Employees Union, was sentenced to 13 years' jail and fined 1 million taka for corruption.
+He was also the president of Bangladesh Bank Employees Federation and joint secretary of the Bangladesh Jatiotabadi Sramik Dal.

 In 2009, Quazi Baharul Islam was appointed chairman of Sonali Bank.

 On 2 October 2010, Sonali Bank filed a loan default case against Dandy Dyeing Limited and its ten directors with Artha Rin Adalat-1.
 The directors of Dandy Dyeing Limited are Tarique Rahman, Arafat Rahman, Arafat's wife Sharmila Rahman Sithi, Arafat's daughter Zafia Rahman, Arafat's another daughter Zahia Rahman, Giasuddin Al Mamun, Mamun's wife Shahina Yasmine, Nasrin Iskander wife of Sayeed Iskander, Shafin Iskander, Shams Iskander, Kazi Galib Abdus Sattar and Sumaiya Iskander.
-The company had burrowed the money on 16 October 2001.
-Former Prime Minister Khaleda Zia was also an accuse in the case.
+The company had borrowed the money on 16 October 2001.
+Former Prime Minister and BNP head, Khaleda Zia was also accused in the case.